colugomusic/dope/README.md

 Basically prints everything that is happening.
 You will want this if a dependency installation is failing for some reason.

 #### --clean
-Passes "--target clean" to CMake dependencies, and "--clean" to non-CMake dependencies.
+Passes `--target clean` to CMake dependencies, and `--clean` to non-CMake dependencies.
 Skips the install step.

 #### --fresh
 Forwards `--fresh` to CMake dependencies.